megahitokiri/cONTsensus/README.md

 ont-guppy suite (recommended version 6.1)

-This Pipeline was created for Jose Miguel Lazaro Guevara.
+This Pipeline was created by Jose Miguel Lazaro Guevara.